efrecon/mqtt2any/README.md

 2. The content of the data.

 The procedure `print` is then free to perform any kind of operations it deems necessary on the data.
-An example `print` procedure is availabe under the `exts` subdirectory in the `printer.tcl` file.
+An example `print` procedure is available under the `exts` subdirectory in the `printer.tcl` file.
 The procedure will print the content of each data block.

 ### Additional Arguments